CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Location & Getting to the Parks

-When it comes to getting from your hotel to the magic, location really matters — especially after a long day walking the parks in comfy shoes that suddenly feel a bit less comfy.
+When it comes to getting from your hotel to the magic, location really matters, especially after a long day walking the parks in comfy shoes that suddenly feel a bit less comfy at Disneyland Paris.

 Walking vs Shuttle: What’s Easier?

-Both Hotel Cheyenne and Hotel Santa Fe are close enough that walking is definitely doable.
-The walk is a nice little warm-up (or cool-down) along the river, with some charming views to enjoy.
-If you’re feeling a bit tired, there are shuttle buses available, but honestly, we prefer the fresh air and the chance to soak in the atmosphere before diving back into the fun.
+If you’re feeling tired, there are shuttle buses available, but we usually prefer the fresh air and the chance to soak in the atmosphere before heading back into the magic.

 Is One Hotel Closer to the parks?